Merging stellar-mass binary black holes: Prospects for gravitational-wave astronomy

 \subsection{Population statistics}

 Population statistics will generally yield more information than individual events.
 We can use the statistical analysis of sufficiently large observational data sets to infer bulk properties of the source population, such as the mass and spin distributions, and to search for distinct subpopulations.
-We can separate the approaches to inference on the observed populations into two types: unmodeled or weakly modeled inference, and inference that relies on accurate models.
+We can separate the approaches to inference on the observed populations into two types: unmodelled or weakly modelled inference, and inference that relies on specific accurate models.

-At the most basic end of weakly modeled inference is the (possibly non-parametric) reconstruction of an underlying distribution, such as the mass function of merging black holes \citep{Mandel:2010stat,BBH:O1}, while accounting for measurement uncertainties and selection effects.
-For example, \citet{Fishbach:2017mass} use a weakly parametrized model to argue for the possible evidence of a mass gap due to pair-instability supernovae, while \citet{TalbotThrane:2017} discuss weakly parametrized inference on the spin distributions.
-Meanwhile, the time delay between star formation and binary merger could be extracted by comparing the merger rate as a function of redshift against the star formation rate as a function of redshift \citep{Mandel:2016select}.
+At the most basic end of weakly modelled inference is the (possibly non-parametric) reconstruction of an underlying distribution, such as the mass function of merging black holes \citep{BBH:O1,GWTC2:pop,GWTC3:pop}, while accounting for measurement uncertainties and selection effects.
+For example, \citet{Fishbach:2017mass} and \citet{Edelman:2021} explored weakly parametrised mass models to search for the presence of a mass gap due to pair-instability supernovae or an excess peak due to pulsational pair-instability supernovae, while \citet{RinaldiDelPozzo:2021} considered a completely non-parametric Dirichlet process Gaussian mixture model for the mass distribution.
+Meanwhile, as discussed above, several groups investigated inference on the mass and spin distributions with parametrised phenomenological models \citep[e.g.,][]{TalbotThrane:2017,GWTC2:pop,Callister:2021,Galaudage:2021,Li:2022}.

-We can look for distinct subpopulations or ``clusters'' of events in the observable parameter space, in the hope of finding distinct categories corresponding to different evolutionary channels. \citet{Mandel:2015} argued that $\sim 60$ observations would make it possible to determine whether there are distinct subpopulations of events in mass space even after allowing for the significant measurement uncertainties inherent in gravitational-wave astronomy, and \citet{Mandel:2016cluster} demonstrated the feasibility of a particular clustering technique.
-Meanwhile, \citet{Farr:2018} propose classifying binary black hole mergers by spin misalignment angle into aligned and isotropically distributed subpopulations.
-It is worth noting that such clustering or classification schemes cannot hope to correctly assign individual events to a specific cluster: this is generally impossible given the significant measurement uncertainties \citep{Littenberg:2015}; instead, the goal is to measure the relative frequencies of events in different categories.
+We can look for distinct subpopulations or ``clusters'' of events in the observable parameter space, in the hope of finding distinct categories corresponding to different evolutionary channels.
+These approaches have been proposed for both mass \citep{Mandel:2015,Mandel:2016cluster} and spin \citep{Farr:2018,Powell:2019} distributions.
+It is worth noting that such clustering or classification schemes cannot hope to correctly assign individual events to a specific cluster, which is generally impossible given the significant measurement uncertainties \citep{Littenberg:2015}; instead, the goal is to identify the various clusters and measure the relative frequencies of events in these categories.